acook/telepath/README.markdown

 Subcommands:
-    +                             Add item to Telepath =                             Grab item from Telepath
+    +                             Add item to Telepath ?
+Lookup item from Telepath

 Options:
     -q, --quiet                   Only output when absolutely necessary.